av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone1.rst

     x%y

 Which would return the remainder.
-Then you would need to use an ``if`` statement to check if it is 0.
+Then you would need to use an ``if`` statement or ternary operator to check if it is 0.